 - Burglary involves entering a building or a vehicle to commit theft or another felony

-You can learn more about each of these charges with our team at the Simmrin Law Group.
-We’re prepared to help you understand theft, robbery, and burglary when you call our team at (310) 997-4688.
+You can learn more about each of these charges with the legal support of a Los Angeles criminal defense lawyer at the Simmrin Law Group.
+We are prepared to help you understand theft, robbery, and burglary when you call our team for help.

 Comparing Theft and Robbery